-Winter 2021 LEARN training sessions offered through the Centre for Learning and Program Excellence.
-You can sign up for this session and more on the Faculty Development registration page or view a list of upcoming CLPE Spring faculty development sessions.
+Spring 2021 LEARN training sessions offered through the Centre for Learning and Program Excellence.
+You can sign up for this session and more on the Faculty Development registration page or view a list of upcoming CLPE faculty development sessions.

 Mediasite Skills Refresher

 Join Murray Toews and eTV staff for a live presentation and Q & A via WebEx.
 This is a refresher of the MediaSite Desktop Recorder and we will answer specific questions to improve your online video presentations.

 A “one on one” session can also be scheduled on either Tuesdays or Thursdays at the time of the refresher presentation.